material-components/material-components-ios/contributing/site_development.md

     - _layout: the style defined for document site.
 You will modify this file for most of the cases.

     - _layout-api: the style defined for API reference site.
-This is a bit confusing but API reference is actually built in as part of the document site and we want to utilize the syle we have for the document site.
+This is a bit confusing but API reference is actually built in as part of the document site and we want to use the syle we have for the document site.

     - _icons & _step-sequence & _codemirror-syntax-highlighting: These are the utility class for all